bormaxi8080/starred/README.md

 ## HTML

+- [momenbasel/keyFinder](https://github.com/momenbasel/keyFinder) - Keyfinder🔑 is a tool that let you find keys while surfing the web!
 - [propublica/upton](https://github.com/propublica/upton) - A batteries-included framework for easy web-scraping.
 Just add CSS!
 (Or do more.)
 - [bormaxi8080/awesome-books-for-osinters](https://github.com/bormaxi8080/awesome-books-for-osinters) - Awesome recomended books for OSINTers
 - [klarna-incubator/webtraversallibrary](https://github.com/klarna-incubator/webtraversallibrary) - The Web Traversal Library (WTL) is a Python library for abstracting web interactions on top of a base execution layer such as Selenium.
 - [wsvincent/awesome-django](https://github.com/wsvincent/awesome-django) - A curated list of awesome things related to Django
 - [EtherDream/headphone-morse-transmitter](https://github.com/EtherDream/headphone-morse-transmitter) - Send Morse code via ⏸️ ⏯️ ⏮️
 - [dikshantrajput/noFap](https://github.com/dikshantrajput/noFap) - Browser tool designed to block access to pornographic websites.
 It automatically bans such websites without the need for user intervention.
 It provides a simple and effective solution for those seekin
-- [wandb/openui](https://github.com/wandb/openui) - OpenUI let's you describe UI using your imagination, then see it rendered live.
 - [camelot-dev/excalibur](https://github.com/camelot-dev/excalibur) - A web interface to extract tabular data from PDFs
 - [htr-tech/zphisher](https://github.com/htr-tech/zphisher) - An automated phishing tool with 30+ templates.
 This Tool is made for educational purpose only !
 Author will not be responsible for any misuse of this toolkit !
 - [alufers/mitmproxy2swagger](https://github.com/alufers/mitmproxy2swagger) - Automagically reverse-engineer REST APIs via capturing traffic